Best Things To Do with NYC Kids: January GoList

 Get your calendars ready.
-Here are the top 12 things to do with kids in New York City this January, four of which are FREE.
+Here are the top 10 things to do with kids in New York City this January, half of which are FREE.

 While January traditionally is a mellow time—especially when compared with the nonstop action of the holidays—there's no way you can hibernate all month, not with kids around.
 Luckily, you don't have to.
-Our January GoList is packed with annual favorites such as the Three Kings Day Parade in East Harlem, Central Park's Winter Jam sports fest, plus some new shows, concerts, and other special experiences for kids.
+Our January 2020 GoList is packed with annual favorites such as the Three Kings Day Parade in East Harlem, Thomas the Train Engine at the NYBG, and the Black Comic Book Festival, plus some new shows, concerts, and other special experiences for kids (including the return of ice rink bumper cars to Bryant Park—exact dates are still to be announced).
 Don't forget that Martin Luther King Jr. Day is coming up, too, and the Brooklyn Children's Museum and others will host events just for families.

 Find more seasonal fun in our NYC Winter Guide for Families.